jcasben/custlink/README.md

 This project is composed of a frontend and a backend.
 See the frontend repository [here](https://github.com/jcasben/custlink-web)

-DISCLAIMER: this project worker perfectly during all the development but currently is not working in production due to CORS errors
+DISCLAIMER: this project worked perfectly during all the development but currently is not working in production due to CORS errors

 ## 📦 Technologies